Mungo Outback Journeys

 4 or 6 day desert journeys

 PRIVATE: 4 days in Mungo National Park

-Experienced Wildlife and Aboriginal Guides reveal an arid land, rich in wildlife and ancient Aboriginal Heritage.
+Experienced Wildlife Guides reveal an arid land, rich in wildlife and ancient Aboriginal Heritage.

 Discover the animals and history of the Australian Outback at Lake Mungo in the Willandra Lakes World Heritage Area.
 Track majestic wildlife and travel expansive red sand plains sprinkled with Kangaroos, Emus, and Pink Cockatoos.